e-zk/site/bookshelf/index.md

 List of books I am currenly reading:

+- _Notes from the Underground_ by Fyodor Dostoyevsky
 - _The Plague_ by Albert Camus
 - _Against White Feminism: Notes on Disruption_ by Rafia [Zakaria](# "no relation")